apmasell/spadina/background-player.md

 When you log in, you will be taken to your home world (_realm_).
 At any time, you can choose to travel to another realm, including your home realm.
-The directory tool allows you to find realms.
-There are a few ways to locate a
+The directory allows you to find realms.
+There are a few ways to locate a realm:
-realm:

 - it is a realm that you created
 - it is a _public_ realm on your server
 - it is a public realm on another server
 - it is a realm you have bookmarked
-- the address has been shared by another method
+- it was shared in chat
+- it is associated with an announcement (calendar event)
+- it was shared externally using a URL

-Each realm has a URL that can be placed in other programs used in other programs (_e.g._, shared in email or Twitter).
+Each realm has a URL that can be placed in other programs used in other programs (_e.g._, shared in email or social media).
 Every realm has a player that owns that realm.
 The owner can choose to place that realm in the public directory for their server, so that other players can easily find it.
 You can also choose to list your realms in the public directory for your server.
 There is no master list of servers, so accessing the public directory requires